 • Less risk of accidental deletion

-• Can be stored on drives, burned to disc, or mounted on demand
+• Can be stored on drives, burned to disc, or opened later with the operating system or ISO tool of your choice

 This is especially helpful for users managing large libraries of: